Aliases for AGO1 Gene

 GeneCards Summary for AGO1 Gene

 AGO1 (Argonaute 1, RISC Catalytic Component) is a Protein Coding gene.
 Diseases associated with AGO1 include Fungal Meningitis and Swine Influenza.
-Among its related pathways are Gene Expression and PI3K events in ERBB4 signaling.
+Among its related pathways are Interleukin-3, 5 and GM-CSF signaling and Cellular Senescence.
 GO annotations related to this gene include nucleic acid binding and RNA binding.
-An important paralog of this gene is PIWIL4.
+An important paralog of this gene is AGO3.

 UniProtKB/Swiss-Prot for AGO1 Gene

 Required for RNA-mediated gene silencing (RNAi).
 Binds to short RNAs such as microRNAs (miRNAs) or short interfering RNAs (siRNAs), and represses the translation of mRNAs which are complementary to them.
 Lacks endonuclease activity and does not appear to cleave target mRNAs.
 Also required for transcriptional gene silencing (TGS) of promoter regions which are complementary to bound short antigene RNAs (agRNAs).